spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 ```yaml
 open5gs.vm.network "forwarded_port", guest: 9999, host: 9999
 ```
+This means that we're forwarding port `guest` from our vagrant machine to port `host` on the machine on which we're running vagrant, which is whitepaper.

 Now, exit the SSH, open a new terminal and use the following command to ssh into your IITD Lab machine, or Whitepaper:
 ```
 ssh -L 9999:localhost:9999 divyanka@10.237.27.48